nicoanadt/klb-workshop/README.md

           - Enable `Automatically scale the number of workers`
      - Click **Save**
      - Click **Run**
+6. Once the job is finished, note down the:
+     - Execution runtime
+     - Number of workers
+     - DPU hours : used for cost calculation

 ## Orchestrate Glue jobs using Step Function